-In this third episode in Protiviti’s podcast series on the Responsible Technology Firm of the Future, Managing Directors Gordon Tucker, Matt Moore and Jim DeLoach discuss how technology firms have ethical, moral and even stakeholder-driven obligations to prioritise corporate social responsibility in their organisations.
+In this third episode in Protiviti’s podcast series on the Responsible Technology Firm of the Future, Managing Directors Gordon Tucker, Matt Moore and Jim DeLoach discuss how technology firms have ethical, moral and even stakeholder-driven obligations to prioritize corporate social responsibility in their organizations.

 The board and the tech industry have the opportunity to set the tone and ensure that this is a priority for the CEO and for the executive team.
 It’s all in the agenda that the board establishes.

 I think it does suggest that when you look at the board’s approach to oversight, if the emphasis is on performance and reporting, then that’s a lost opportunity.
 The emphasis here really needs to be on strategy and policy.
 There are a lot of policy questions around this.
 Some within the industry are referring to this as the ethics problem, the ethics issue.
 Are we just going to continue the unrelenting pace of change and implement technology regardless of what the consequences might be?
 Or are we going to try to approach things a little bit more thoughtfully?
 That’s a question that is being raised outside of the industry by very powerful stakeholders.
 So, this is a matter of being proactive as opposed to having to react to artificial boundaries set for the industry, which would not be a good thing for the industry.

 I think part of it is, “Is the board future ready?”
 There's this term that I am hearing in board circles.
 Is the board future ready?
 So, this explains, then, the impact of the need for technology-related skills, specialty skills, whether someone's sitting in a seat on the board, or whether it's accessing outside experts.
 That certainly impacts the speed – again, I think the danger is that the board just continues with business as usual and allows the pace to be set by a CEO who may be focused on business as usual.